49 gifts every woman in your life would love to receive | CNN Underscored

 Sephora Favorites Sparkly Clean Makeup Set ($36; sephora.com)

-Each day we’re looking to incorporate sustainable lifestyle choices into our routines — especially in beauty.
-If she wants to discover beauty products that are better for her, and the environment, gift this Sephora Favorites Sparkly Clean Makeup Set that features clean beauty brands like Tower 28, Ilia and Merit Beauty.
+We’re always looking to incorporate sustainable lifestyle choices into our routines — especially in beauty.
+If she wants to discover beauty products that are better for her and the environment, gift this Sephora Favorites Sparkly Clean Makeup Set that features clean beauty brands like Tower 28, Ilia and Merit Beauty.

 Everlane The ReNew Teddy Bomber ($88; everlane.com)

 Basically everything at Everlane is gift-worthy because the products are just that good.
-This season, we have our eyes on The ReNew Teddy Bomber that’s versatile, chic yet sporty, and even made from recycled plastic bottles an colored with dyes safe for the environment.
+This season, we have our eyes on The ReNew Teddy Bomber that’s versatile, chic yet sporty, and even made from recycled plastic bottles and colored with dyes safe for the environment.

 Gifts for girlfriend